-1. All candidates must earn a minimum of 90 credits which count toward an Associate degree.
-Credit courses numbered below 100 cannot be used to fulfill the 90 credit minimum requirement for any degree.

-2. Residency Requirement:
+- 1. All candidates must earn a minimum of 90 credits which count toward an Associate degree.
+Credit courses numbered below 100 cannot be used to fulfill the 90 credit minimum requirement for any degree. - 2.
+Residency Requirement: All candidates for a degree at TBCC must accumulate at least 30 quarter hours of satisfactory work at TBCC to establish residency.
+Non-traditional credit, credit transferred from another institution or challenge credit cannot be used to establish the 30 quarter hour residency requirement.

-- All candidates for a degree at TBCC must accumulate at least 30 quarter hours of satisfactory work at TBCC to establish residency.
-Non-traditional credit, credit transferred from another institution or challenge credit cannot be used to establish the 30 quarter hour residency requirement. - Twenty-four of the credits earned at TBCC must apply to the specific associate degree requirements the student is pursuing. - 3.
-All candidates for a degree must have a 2.0 grade point average (C average).
-All courses for the AAOT must be passed with a "C"or better. - 4.
-Associate Degree Comprehensive Requirement limits are: - TBCC courses approved to be repeated for credit other than Cooperative Education may only be applied once in meeting a TBCC

-- degree or certificate requirement.
+- 3. All candidates for a degree must have a 2.0 grade point average (C average). - 4.
+Associate Degree Comprehensive Requirement limits are: - TBCC courses approved to be repeated for credit other than Cooperative Education may only be applied once in meeting a TBCC degree or certificate requirement.
 Students may take a course additional times for credit, if the course is so designated, but those additional credits may not be used toward fulfilling TBCC degree or certificate requirements.
 Certain CTE programs have exceptions to this requirement.
-Contact a career education advisor for information. - In cases where a general education course has been split into a multi-course sequence (a 101 course becomes 101A, 101B, and 101C, for example), only one course in the sequence may be used to meet the General Education requirement, even if the student takes multiple courses in the sequence. - A maximum of 12 credits of Cooperative Education courses may be applied to the degree.
-Specific AAS degrees that deviate from this maximum will state the degree maximum up to 24 credits (12 per year) in the degree requirements for the specific AAS degree. - A maximum of 9 credits of 199 or 299 Experimental courses may be applied to the degree. - A maximum of 24 credits of "P" (Pass) grades will apply to any degree.
+Contact a career education advisor for information. - In cases where a general education course has been split into a multi-course sequence, i.e., a 101 course becomes 101A, 101B, and 101C, only one course in the sequence may be used to meet the General Education requirement. - Max 12 credits of Cooperative Education courses may be applied to degree. - Max nine credits of 199 or 299 experimental courses may be applied to degree. - Max 24 credits of "P" (Pass) grades will apply to any degree.
 Specific AAS degrees that deviate from this maximum will state the degree maximum in the degree requirements for the specific AAS degree.